0x007E/bsv/README.md

 # Hardware

 There are two parts of the hardware.
 The pcb and the housing of the `BSV`.
 The pcb is created with `KiCAD` and the housing with `FreeCAD`.
-All files are build with `github actions` so that they are ready for a production environment.
+All files are built with `github actions` so that they are ready for a production environment.
 The housing is printed with a 3D-printer (`Dremel 3D40`).

 ## PCB